Most burglaries tend to be opportunistic rather than planned. So if your home does not look secure or seems unoccupied, it could be at risk.

 Alarm your property

-Also, be careful to conceal wires, someone could be looking for them to either disconnect or cut them.
-If you're thinking about the installation of an alarm system in your home it's worth taking into account that the police response to alarm activations varies according to the type of alarm installed, hard-wired systems or wire-free.
+Also, be careful to conceal wires; someone could be looking for them to either disconnect or cut them.
+If you're thinking about the installation of an alarm system in your home, it's worth taking into account that the police response to alarm activations varies according to the type of alarm installed, whether hard-wired or wireless.

-If you do suffer a break-in or burglary, it is vital that you report it to the police.
+If you do suffer a break-in or burglary, you must report it to the police.
 101 is the number to call when you want to contact your local police - when it’s less urgent than a 999 call.
 101 is available 24 hours a day, seven days a week.
 You will also need to notify your insurance company to report the break-in and make a claim.